litestar-org/litestar/docs/tutorials/repository-tutorial/02-repository-introduction.rst

       exceed this limit into multiple queries that are concatenated together before return.
 You do not need to account for this in your own code.

-In the following examples, we'll cover a few ways that you can use the repository within your applications.
+In the following examples, we will cover a few ways that you can use the repository within your applications.

 Model Repository